 Most massage guns are't that loud anymore - most make about as much noise as an electric toothbrush.

 Other than its quietness, the Hydragun offers fairly average features.
-It has 7 heads - more than the Hypervolt (has 5) but less than the AlphaGun X (has 8).
+It has 7 heads - more than the Hypervolt (has 5) but the same as the upgraded AlphaGun V6 (which now has 7).